-2. Once it’s installed, you should see the Facebook Unseen icon in your brower:
+2. Once it’s installed, you should see the Facebook Unseen icon in your browser:

 3. Click on the icon to be sure it’s enabled.
 When it’s working, you should see the following message:

 And there you have it.
-Six tricks that will help you have a little more privacy and fun on Facebook.
+Five tricks that will help you have a little more privacy and fun on Facebook.
 What other tips or hacks do you love?
 Share in the comments below!